Executive Order 9066: Exclusion under the Order

 Japanese Americans and other Asians in the U.S. had suffered for decades from prejudice and racially motivated fears.
 Racially discriminatory laws prevented Asian Americans from owning land, voting, testifying against whites in court, and set up other restrictions.
 Additionally, the FBI, Office of Naval Intelligence and Military Intelligence Division had been conducting surveillance on Japanese-American communities in Hawaii and the continental U.S. from the early 1930s.
 In early 1941, President Roosevelt secretly commissioned a study to assess the possibility that Japanese Americans would pose a threat to U.S. security.
-The report, submitted one month before the Japanese bombing of Pearl Harbor, found that, "There will be no armed uprising of Japanese" in the United States.
+The report, submitted one month before the Japanese bombing of Pearl Harbor, predicted that in the event of war, "There will be no armed uprising of Japanese" in the United States.
 "For the most part," the Munson Report said, "the local Japanese are loyal to the United States or, at worst, hope that by remaining quiet they can avoid concentration camps or irresponsible mobs."
 A second investigation started in 1940, written by Naval Intelligence officer Kenneth Ringle and submitted in January 1942, likewise found no evidence of fifth column activity and urged against mass incarceration.
 Both were ignored by military and political leaders.

-Over two-thirds of the people of Japanese ethnicity who were incarcerated — almost 70,000 — were American citizens.
-Many of the rest had lived in the country between 20 and 40 years.
-Most Japanese Americans, particularly the first generation born in the United States (the Nisei), identified as loyal to the United States of America.
-No Japanese-American citizen or Japanese national residing in the United States was ever found guilty of sabotage or espionage.
+Over two-thirds of the people of Japanese ethnicity who were incarcerated were American citizens; many of the rest had lived in the country between 20 and 40 years.
+As a result, most Japanese Americans, particularly the first generation born in the United States (the Nisei), identified as loyal to the United States of America.
+In addition, no Japanese-American citizen or Japanese national residing in the United States was ever found guilty of sabotage or espionage.

-There were 10 of these internment camps across the country called “relocation centers”.
+There were 10 of these internment camps across the United States, euphemistically called "relocation centers".
 There were two in Arkansas, two in Arizona, two in California, one in Idaho, one in Utah, one in Wyoming, and one in Colorado.